microsoft/flashcards-workshop/workshop.md

     ```

     As the code runs, you should see the generated questions and answers in the output.
-The questions and answers are saved to a file in the `initial_data` subfolder in the Lakehouse explore named `flashcard-uncurated.csv`.
+The questions and answers are saved to a file in the `initial_data` subfolder in the Lakehouse explorer named `flashcard-noncurated.csv`.
 The name of this file denotes that these results have not yet gone through human review, which is not only good for quality assurance but also to ensure that [Responsible AI Guidelines](https://www.microsoft.com/ai/principles-and-approach) are employed.
 If you do not see this file, hover your mouse above the `initial_data` subfolder in the Lakehouse expplorer, right-click, and select `Refresh`, it should now be visible..

     <div class="information" data-title="Note">